QubitPi/management-blogs/docs/_posts/2022-08-12-ml-philosophy-of-learning.md

    are given to us in empirical intuition, and
 2. our active faculty for relating the data of intuition by thinking them under concepts, which is called understanding, and forming judgments about them

+This division is the basis for Kant's division of the "Transcendental Doctrine of Elements" into

+1. the "Transcendental Aesthetic," which deals with sensibility and its pure form, and
+2. the "Transcendental Logic," which deals with the operations of the understanding and judgment as well as both the spurious and the legitimate activities of theoretical reason

+### a priori is the Initial Parameters Set in ML & AI Algorithms

 To be continued...